-Recently, astronomers made a discovery that upended everything we thought we knew about white dwarfs by finding a very unusual specimen: a white dwarf that appears to have one side made up of hydrogen and the other side made up of helium.
+Recently, astronomers made a discovery that shook up everything we thought we knew about white dwarfs, finding a very unusual specimen: a white dwarf that appears to have one side composed of hydrogen and the other of helium.
 What is his name?
 Well, it's obvious.

 The Discovery of Janus

-This two-faced white dwarf has been dubbed Janus, after the two-faced Roman deity.
-The scientists examined Janus using data from two observatories, Caltech's Palomar in San Diego and the WM Keck Observatory on Maunakea, Hawaii.
+This two-faced white dwarf has been nicknamed Janus, after the two-faced Roman deity.
+Scientists examined Janus using data from two observatories, Caltech's Palomar in San Diego and the W. M. Keck Observatory on Maunakea, Hawaii.

-Imagine a celestial body that rotates on its axis every 15 minutes, allowing researchers to view both sides of it.
+Imagine a celestial body rotating on its axis every 15 minutes, allowing researchers to observe both sides of it.
 A celestial body with two completely different faces.
-On one side, a brilliant surface of hydrogen.
-On the other, a helium surface, which appears as if bubbles of gas are rising from its depth.
+On one side, a bright surface of hydrogen.
+On the other, a helium surface, which appears as if bubbles of gas rise from its depth.

-Ilaria Caiazzo of Caltech, an astrophysicist from Piedmont and principal investigator of the study, described the surprising nature of Janus: “The surface of the white dwarf changes completely from one side to the other.
-When I show people observations, they are blown away.”
+Ilaria Caiazzo from Caltech, a Piedmontese astrophysicist and principal investigator of the study, described the surprising nature of Janus: “The surface of the white dwarf changes completely from side to side.
+When I show the observations to people, they are speechless.”

 An unexpected phenomenon

-The "double-faced" nature of this white dwarf could be due to the fact that Janus is going through a particular evolutionary stage.
+The "double-faced" nature of this white dwarf could be due to the fact that Janus is going through a particular evolutionary phase.

 Caiazzo itself explains: “Not all, but some white dwarfs transition from a hydrogen to a helium dominance on their surfaces.
 We may have intercepted a white dwarf during this transition.”